cloudnativetrainings/trainings/k1_fundamentals/10_addons-sc-and-restic-etcd-backup/README.md

 As the error tells you `no storage class is set`, we need to configure a storage class.
 To get familiar with the storage class concept, take a look at the official [Kubernetes Documentation - Storage Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/).

-As a reference we could take a look into the [KKP Addon > Default Storage Class](https://github.com/kubermatic/kubermatic/blob/master/addons/default-storage-class/storage-class.yaml) and search GCP one.
+As a reference, we could take a look into the [KKP Addon > Default Storage Class](https://github.com/kubermatic/kubermatic/blob/master/addons/default-storage-class/storage-class.yaml) and search GCP one.

 ```yaml
 apiVersion: storage.k8s.io/v1